 You might not win the competition, but kids would enjoy watching their parents race in a championship.
 Even if you do not participate, it is an opportunity for kids to learn the importance of group work.

 - Flower Gifting Culture in Russia

-Did you know that different flowers have a different meaning in other cultures?
-It is common for people to think that the red carnations flowers symbolize love, devotion and affection.
+Did you know that different flowers have different meanings in other cultures?
+It is common for people to think that the red carnations flowers symbolize love, devotion, and affection.

 In Russia, however, red carnations flowers are more revolutionary flowers.
 These flowers are given to war veterans or laid on the graves of the dead.

 The flower gifting culture in Russia requires one to pay attention to the colour of the flowers, the number of stems, and the occasion.
 The wrong number of flowers in a bouquet could signify bad news, like farewell or death.
 The colours to choose also depends on the age of the receiver and this means young women are usually gifted blue or pink colours.